|

-After decades of trying to conceal its failures during
+In the 1990's, after decades of trying to conceal its failures during World War II and the Holocaust, the International

-Committee of the Red Cross (ICRC) has finally begun to open its archives
+Committee of the Red Cross (ICRC) finally opened its archives

-and allow researchers access to documents illustrating the organization's
+and allowed researchers access to documents illustrating the organization's

-about the treatment of both civilians and POWs; however, the U.S. government's
+about the treatment of civilians and POW's in Europe during the war; however, the

-"eyes" in German-occupied territory often proved myopic.
+"eyes" of the Western world in German-occupied territory often proved myopic.
 Abuses

 went unreported or were minimized.
-Whereas the U.S. government usually
+Whereas the U.S. government has

-maintained it did not know what was happening, the Red Cross position
+maintained that it did not know what was happening and thus could not act, the Red Cross' position

-was that it could not do anything, even about incidents of which it
+was that it could not act even about incidents of which it

-was aware.
-In what became the standard response to criticism of the
+In what was the standard response to criticism of the

-ICRC behavior during the war, Roger Du Pasquier, head of the Information
+ICRC, Roger Du Pasquier, Head of the Information

 Department, explained: